Loan route depends on profile

 We do not randomly send your file to every lender.
 We first understand your profile and then suggest suitable lender routes for Canada studies.

 Yes.
-Indian students planning to study in Canada can explore education loan options through banks, NBFCs and eligible international lender routes depending on university, course, loan amount, co-applicant profile and collateral availability.
+Indian students planning to study in Canada can explore education loan options through banks, NBFCs and selected international or profile-based lender routes depending on institution, course, loan amount, co-applicant profile and collateral availability.

 Yes, it may be possible in select cases.
-No-collateral eligibility usually depends on the lender, course, university, co-applicant income, student profile and requested loan amount.
+No-collateral eligibility usually depends on the lender, course, institution, co-applicant income, student profile and requested loan amount.

 In many cases, education loans can cover tuition fees, living expenses, travel, insurance and other study-related costs within lender limits.
 Final coverage depends on the selected lender and student profile.